- Ammonia (aerosolized):

 Residues have been reported in the fatty tissue of chickens and turkeys in excess of the 5 ppm permitted in edible tissue, and in egg products in excess of the permitted 0.5 ppm.
 PCBs depress egg production and hatchability, and levels of 50 ppm result in cirrhosis of the liver and ascites in broilers and a drop in egg production and hatchability in hens.
 (Also see Persistent Halogenated Aromatic Poisoning.)

 Polyether ionophores facilitate transport of divalent cations across cell membranes to interfere with osmoregulation, resulting in cell rupture.
-Toxicosis causes by ionophores is relatively common in poultry, because these compounds are commonly administered for the prevention and treatment of coccidiosis and are subject to overdosing and mixing errors.
+Toxicosis caused by ionophores is relatively common in poultry, because these compounds are commonly administered for the prevention and treatment of coccidiosis and are subject to overdosing and mixing errors.
 Additionally, these ionophores can interact with certain medications, such as sulfonamides, to cause toxicosis signs when the ionophore concentration in the feed is normal.
 Examples of ionophores used in poultry are described below.

 Lasalocid is an anticoccidial compound that has been used in hot summer months, because it increases water consumption.
 When used at other times of the year, the level of salt in the ration is reduced to prevent excessive water elimination and wet litter problems.
 If the salt level is reduced too much, it will result in stunting, increased lameness, and a characteristic clinical picture in broilers manifested by the bird walking on its toes.
 This clinical syndrome has been called lasalocid toxicity when, in reality, it is due to low levels of salt in the feed.